-Accuracy of laboratory results is also assessed through the Department of Health and Mental Hygiene's (DHMH) participation in the Chesapeake Bay Coordinated Split Sample Program (CSSP), a split sampling program in which five laboratories involved in Chesapeake Bay monitoring analyze quarterly, coordinated split samples.
+Accuracy of laboratory results is also assessed through the Department of Health's (MDH) participation in the Chesapeake Bay Coordinated Split Sample Program (CSSP), a split sampling program in which five laboratories involved in Chesapeake Bay monitoring analyze quarterly, coordinated split samples.
 CSSP was established in June 1989 to establish a measure of comparability between sampling and analytical operations for water quality monitoring throughout the Chesapeake Bay and its tributaries.
-DHMH follows the protocols in the Chesapeake Bay Coordinated Split Sample Program Implementation Guidelines (EPA, 1991) and its revisions.
+MDH follows the protocols in the Chesapeake Bay Coordinated Split Sample Program Implementation Guidelines, Revision 4 (EPA, 2010) and its revisions.
+This document may be found on the Chesapeake Bay Program web site: (http://archive.chesapeakebay.net/pubs/quality_assurance/CSSP_Guidelines_12-17-10.pdf).
 Split samples are collected quarterly.
 Results are analyzed by appropriate statistical methods to determine if results differ significantly among labs.
 When a difference occurs, discussion begins regarding techniques and potential methods changes to resolve discrepancies and identify potential problems.

-Additionally, DHMH will participate two times per year in the United States Geological Survey (USGS) Standard Reference Sample Program and will permit USGS to release the results to the Chesapeake Bay Program Quality Assurance Officer.
+Additionally, MDH will participate two times per year in the United States Geological Survey (USGS) Standard Reference Sample Program and will permit USGS to release the results to the Chesapeake Bay Program Quality Assurance Officer.
 Laboratory accuracy is 90-110% recovery.

 Precision: Precision (repeatability) measures the closeness of values for a parameter within a data set.
 Quality control samples along with appropriate statistical techniques are used to ensure precision in the production of laboratory data.
 Precision of the chemical analytical methods is determined and documented from duplicate analyses.
-DHMH analyzes and provides results on the corresponding request forms for the field duplicates.
-DHMH performs precision calculations for laboratory duplicates, but not for the field duplicates.
+MDH analyzes and provides results on the corresponding request forms for the field duplicates.
+MDH performs precision calculations for laboratory duplicates, but not for the field duplicates.
 Every tenth sample is analyzed in duplicate.
 The acceptable value for the relative percent difference (RPD) is +/- 10%.
 If the calculated RPD does not fall within the acceptable range, the corresponding analysis is repeated.
 Precision of the entire measurement system for laboratory-analyzed parameters, including field processing, storage, and chemical analysis, can be assessed from duplicate field samples.
 Maryland DNR data analysts responsible for quality assurance checks examine field duplicates.
 Based on preliminary analysis, there can be relatively large differences in measured values for certain water quality parameters.
 Maryland DNR's data management section is currently devising more robust procedures to address this issue in a statistically quantifiable manner.